isislab-unisa/sof/README.md

 * `-bindir PATH BIN DIRECTORY` the bin installation path (absolute) of Hadoop.
 The default value is `/bin`;
 * `-homedir PATH DIRECTORY` the home directory of the user on the master node.
 The default value  is `~/temp`;
 * `-javabindir PATH JAVA BIN DIRECTORY` the bin installation path of the Java Virtual Machine.
 The default value is `/usr/bin`;
-* `-scudhomedir USER SCUD HOME DIRECTORY` the Hadoop distributed File system directory which will be the root directory for the SCUD application.
+* `-SOFhomedir USER SOF HOME DIRECTORY` the Hadoop distributed File system directory which will be the root directory for the SOF application.
 The default value is `/`.

 Usage:

-     $  java -jar SCUD-Client.jar -h 192.168.0.1 -port 1022 -bindir /home/hadoop/bin -homedir /home/user -javbindir /home/java/bin -scudhomedir /home/user/app/scudtmp
+     $  java -jar SOF-Client.jar -h 192.168.0.1 -port 1022 -bindir /home/hadoop/bin -homedir /home/user -javbindir /home/java/bin -SOFhomedir /home/user/app/SOFtmp

 After login this is the command shell:

-    scud$ 18:00:01 >>>
+    SOF$ 18:00:01 >>>

 ---

-#### SCUD Client commands overview
+#### SOF Client commands overview
-* **`help`** shows the name and a brief use description of SCUD commands.
+* **`help`** shows the name and a brief use description of SOF commands.

 - - -

-* **`exit`** exits from SCUD application and disconnects the user.
+* **`exit`** exits from SOF application and disconnects the user.

 - - -